czhc/securityhub-remediations/README.md

 # securityhub-remediations
-Workshop for implementing rmediations using AWS Security Hub and Cloud Custodian
+Workshop for implementing remediations using AWS Security Hub and Cloud Custodian

 # Overview
-In this workshop you will learn how to implement automated remediations of findings submitted to Security Hub.
+In this workshop you will learn how to implement automated remediations of findings submitted to [Security Hub](https://aws.amazon.com/security-hub/) leveraging an open source tool named [Cloud Custodian](https://cloudcustodian.io/)

 * Level: Intermediate
-* Duration: 1:30 - 2:00 hours
+* Duration: 1:00 - 2:00 hours
 * CSF Functions: Detect, Respond
 * CAF Components: Detective, Responsive

 # Prerequisites

-1. You will need an AWS account for this workshop and administrative credentials, with console and aws cli access.
+1. You will need an [AWS account](https://aws.amazon.com/account/) for this workshop and administrative credentials, with console and [aws cli access](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
-2. We suggest you use a new/clean account, or at least one in which can tolerate the terminatation, stopping, and/or deleting of resources.
+2. We suggest you use a new/clean account, or at least one in which can tolerate the terminatation, stopping, and/or deleting of resources, and doesn't already have automated remediations of security groups or EC2 instances with public access, or removal of IAM users.
 3. You will incur charges for the AWS resources used in this workshop.
-The charges for some of the resources may be covered through the AWS Free Tier.
+The charges for some of the resources may be covered through the [AWS Free Tier](https://aws.amazon.com/free/).
 The demo uses free tier choices wherever possible.
-4. You must run this workshop in a region supported by AWS Security Hub (https://docs.aws.amazon.com/general/latest/gr/rande.html#sechub_region).
+4. You must run this workshop in a [region supported by AWS Security Hub](https://docs.aws.amazon.com/general/latest/gr/rande.html#sechub_region).
 We recommended using the us-east-1 region.
-5. You must run this workshop in a region support by AWS Cloud9 (https://docs.aws.amazon.com/general/latest/gr/rande.html#cloud9_region), or be comfortable setting up a docker environment with aws credentials in the host env.
+5. You must run this workshop in a region support by [AWS Cloud9](https://docs.aws.amazon.com/general/latest/gr/rande.html#cloud9_region), or be comfortable setting up a docker environment with aws credentials in the host env.
 6. You need to have GuardDuty enabled on the account for module 2 and 5 to work, if not follow https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_settingup.html#guardduty_enable-gd
 7. If any of your existing ec2 instances have their tag:Name=RemediationTestTarget then please rename them as instances with this value will be the target for actions during this workshop
 8. Resources will be created in the default vpc.
 If you don't have a default vpc, you will need to modify the commands to specify the vpc you want to use.
-9. A git client to download the workshop files
+9. A git client to download the workshop files.
-10. If your account already has automated remediations which respond to security groups with public ingress, ec2 instances with public ips, please use an account which doesn't have those remediations, or temporary turn them off, otherwise race conditions will lead to results which don't match what this workshop describes.

 # Modules